M66B/FairEmail/FAQ.md

 Note that *regex* should be disable and that there should be no white space.

+Please be aware that a difference in the *from* and *reply-to* domain isn't a good indication of spam.

 The automation action will broadcast the intent *eu.faircode.email.AUTOMATION* with the following string extras:

 * *name*